weizai118/jjwt/README.md

 ##### Jackson JSON Serializer

-If you have an application-wide Jackson `ObjectMapper` (as is typically recommended for most applications), you can eliminate the overhead of having JJWT construct it's own `ObjectMapper` instance and have it use yours instead.
+If you have an application-wide Jackson `ObjectMapper` (as is typically recommended for most applications), you can eliminate the overhead of JJWT constructing its own `ObjectMapper` by using yours instead.

-You do this by declaring the `io.jsonwebtoken.jjwt-jackson` dependency with **compile** scope (not runtime scope which is the typical JJWT default).
+You do this by declaring the `io.jsonwebtoken:jjwt-jackson` dependency with **compile** scope (not runtime scope which is the typical JJWT default).
 That is:

 **Maven**